Shoogn/SnowflakeId/README.md

 ### SnowflakeId
-This is the implementation of twitter's snowflakeId algorithm in C# language
+This is the implementation of twitter's snowflakeId algorithm in C# programming language

 ### Get Started
 SnowflakeId is a library that can help you to generate a unique Id, specifically for those who are working in a Distributed Systems.
-The currently version is version 2.0.0, and there are break changes in this version with version 1.0.0 so be careful when you upgrade from version 1.0.0 to version 2.0.0
+The currently version is version 3.0.0, and there are break changes in this version when you upgrade from an older versions so be careful when you upgrade to version 3.0.0

 For any .NET application higher than .Net 6 install the library by using NuGet package command
 ```
-dotnet add package Hussien.SnowflakeId --version 2.0.0
+dotnet add package Hussien.SnowflakeId --version 3.0.0
 ```
 ---